konflux-ci/build-definitions/README.md

 ## Building

 Script `hack/build-and-push.sh` creates bundles for pipelines, tasks and create appstudio-utils image.
 Images are pushed into your quay.io repository.
-You will need to set `MY_QUAY_USER` to use this feature and be logged into quay.io on your workstation.
+You will need to set `QUAY_NAMESPACE` to use this feature and be logged into quay.io on your workstation.
 Once you run the `hack/build-and-push.sh` all pipelines will come from your bundle instead of from the default installed by gitops into the cluster.

 > **Note**